Brian-Pho/Textbook-Notes/content/posts/textbooks/how-to-build-a-brain-a-neural-architecture-for-biological-cognition/index.md

 - SPA is an attempt to account for the computational process underlying the Dual-Coding theory.
 - The key of SPA is that semantic pointers only carry partial semantic information which accounts for shallow processing.
 Deep processing requires dereferencing the pointer to get at the richer semantic concept.
 - Semantic pointers perform lossy compression by using a parameterized model.
-- Parameterized model: a model that depends on a small number of parameters to approximate the model.
+- *Parameterized model*: a model that depends on a small number of parameters to approximate the model.
 - By using parameters, we’re able to compress input data into equations with minimal loss.
 - E.g. Using the Bell curve equation to characterize a model instead of the raw data points.
 - We can further constrain parameterized models by using what we know about the brain and its use of hierarchical models.